-These gluten free cupcakes have a perfect moist, light texture with a classic Cherry Coca-Cola flavor and are incredibly easy to make-no mixer required!
-The glaze really makes the cupcake and has quickly made these treats a favorite at our house.
+These gluten free Coca Cola cupcakes have a perfect moist, light texture and are easy to make-no mixer required!

 This is a very easy and simple recipe that even the beginner baker can make, and it comes together quite quickly so it’s a great treat to take to parties or potlucks.

 - You can use any flavor/variety (be sure it’s gluten free) Coca-Cola, or another soda.
 I’ve used caffeine free, diet, and even Dr. Pepper.
 Cherry Coca-Cola is my long-standing favorite though!

 - You can use a store bought buttermilk, or make your own by measuring 3/4 tsp lemon juice or vinegar into a liquid measuring cup, filling to the 1/4 cup mark, stirring, and letting it stand a few minutes until curdled.

 - Because flour mixes vary so widely in texture and density, I suggest using my flour mix recipe or a lighter mix such as Gluten Free Mama’s almond blend, gfJules, or Cup4Cup.
 If using a different flour, you may want to start with 1 cup flour, and add more as needed to get the right consistency.
 If the batter is too thin, the cupcakes might be flat instead of having rounded tops but they will still be absolutely delicious!